-The Tyne Tunnel was making an average of £20,500 from surplus payments made by cash at toll booths before the recent cashless change.
+The Tyne Tunnel was making an average of £20,500 every month from surplus payments made by cash at toll booths before the recent cashless change.

 It costs motorists £1.90 to cross the river via the tunnel and, up until earlier this month, that fee could be paid with cash.